2021 Summer Program FAQs

 What platform will you use for the class?

 - We will also use Microsoft SharePoint/OneDrive to share digital program materials with students.
 This will be a great way to share program resources without clogging up your inboxes.

 - For our Digital Design classes, we will be using the digital software program SketchUp.
 We will send instructions for downloading the free version of this program to all registered families.

 What technology does my child need in order to participate?

 - For the majority of our online Summer Programs, students will need a computer, laptop, or tablet that has a camera and a microphone.
 Steady internet access is also required.
 Although not necessary, headphones with a built-in microphone are helpful.
 Printers are not required but may be useful for printing additional copies of materials sent by the Center for Architecture.

 - For our Digital Design classes, students must have a computer or laptop (not a tablet) and an external three-click mouse.
 Tablets cannot run the digital design software used in these classes.

 Can my child attend class on their phone?

-- Although mobile phones do work with the Zoom platform, students cannot use a phone as the main means of connection to the class.
+- Although mobile phones do work with Zoom, students cannot use a phone as the main means of connection to the class.
 A phone can be useful as a secondary device, however, to enable students to stay connected to the class while trying out an activity away from their computer, or to provide another view of their work to share with our educators.